-There are a finite number of key insights or teachings that I use regularly in my work with individuals and with groups.
-These are basic practices that carried the day with the original client and that continue to improve workplace functionality and catalyze increased productivity for individuals and teams across a broad spectrum of sectors and individual leadership levels.
+There are a finite number of key insights or teachings that I use regularly in my work with individuals and groups.
+These are basic practices that carried the day with the original client; they continue to improve workplace functionality and catalyze increased productivity for individuals and teams across a broad spectrum of sectors and individual leadership levels.

 Some of these practices are common sense; some are simply good manners.
 All of those practices have been used for centuries and require a high degree of thoughtfulness, maturity, and self-awareness.
 And importantly, in my consulting practice I find that effective leaders commonly use these practices.

 Because of the simple universal nature of these practices and because I was young when I first learned some of them from my beloved French grandmother, Antonia, I call them “Leadership ABCs—the Little Things that Make a Big Difference.”
 Here they are:

 Practice Good Manners